ryanchen01/binary-image-file-viewer/README.md

 3. **Set Endianness**: Choose little-endian or big-endian based on your data format
 4. **Load Slice**: Click "Load Slice" to render the image
 5. **Navigate**: Use the slider, mouse wheel, or arrow keys to browse through slices
+6. **Switch Views**: Click the "Plane" button to toggle between axial and coronal views
+7. **Adjust Display**: Use window/level controls to optimize image contrast and brightness

 ### Keyboard Shortcuts
 - `←/→` or `↑/↓`: Navigate between slices